git/git.github.io/rev_news/drafts/edition-24.md

     contributions they make are backward compatible.

-  * Git LFS at Light Speed
+  * "Git LFS at Light Speed"
     Lars Schneider, _Autodesk_ and Taylor Blau, _GitHub_

     This was a two part presentation, about a way to dramatically